vwesterlund/ML-For-Beginners/2-Regression/1-Tools/README.md

    print(X[0])
    ```

-   What you are getting back as a response, is a tuple.
+   What you are getting back as a response, is a **tuple**.
 What you are doing is to assign the two first values of the tuple to `X` and `y` respectively.
 Learn more [about tuples](https://wikipedia.org/wiki/Tuple).

    You can see that this data has 442 items shaped in arrays of 10 elements: